macmms/malabs-ma_glass/README.md

 --------------

 The MA Glass application needs API credentials from the MA CMMS in order to function.
-Three keys and a URL to the CMMS are required.To learn about getting your API keys, go to the web page:
+Three keys and a URL to the CMMS are required.
+To learn about getting your API keys, go to the web page:

 &nbsp;&nbsp;&nbsp;[https://www.maintenanceassistant.com/api/docs/guide.html][APIdoc]